BenZuckier/portfolio/README.md

   - Predict the sales numbers for Rossman drug stores from [this](https://www.kaggle.com/competitions/rossmann-store-sales/overview) competition.
 This is mostly a deep dive on ML Ops cloud infrastructure and pipelines.
 - [URL Shortener Website](shrtnr) using Node.js, Express, and MongoDB.
 Nunjucks templating and Bootswatch frontend for nice and easy styling.
   - Website similar to bit.ly or other URL shortener services.
 Takes in a URL and returns a short URL.
 Can also do short-URL lookup to retrieve the full URL text without redirecting (good for security checks).
 Deployed with Google App Engine in the cloud.
+  - Built as a challenge to found a Tech Consulting division for TAMID at my college.
 - [Physics Capstone Project](phys/capstone)
   - Measured gravity using a massive pendulum whose period was measured with a laser, accurate to 1% and precise to .04% of actual "g".
 - [Network Science Assignments](phys/networks/assignments)